 Appendix: 4 Interview Reasonable Accommodation (RA) Requests Process Flowchart for Candidates

-Include or delete Appendix 5 Panel Management Rules below depending on the use of a panel in your campaign.

-You can access further information on Panel Management

 Appendix: 5 Panel Management Rules

 In this section, we explain how successful candidates are notified of individual posts and placed on the recruitment panel based on their performance.
 The email communication sent to you will include the timeframes and rules for panel management specific to each post, considering your position on the panel.